bertie-wheen/dsa-2023-4/labs/lab1/core/player/README.md

 You can additionally select items in the sidebar to run the corresponding tests.

-Once you've got all greens for this `player` exercise, there's only one more exercise to do this lab.
+Once you've got all greens for this `player` exercise, there's only one more exercise to do this lab!

 ---